thementat42/Turing-Machine/README.md

 A simple simulator that allows you to define and run Turing machine programs.

+This program is licensed under the GNU General Public License, version 3.
+See the [LICENSE file](/LICENSE) for more info.

 ## === Overview ===

 This project provides a Python-based Turing machine simulator that executes programs written in a custom notation.
 The simulator reads a program file that defines symbols and state transitions, then executes the program on an input tape.